ar-pa/HMC-manual/README.md

 For problems having multiple answers, we need checker.
 To write checker, first, read input from stdin, then read user output from stdin.
 Put assert to give wrong answer, otherwise, to print the score, use stdout.
 Don't check "relative scoring".
 Here is an example: [Problem](https://www.hackerearth.com/problem/approximate/fractions-sequence-b183b02a/), [Checker](https://github.com/ar-pa/HMC-manual/blob/main/sample-checker.cpp).

+### Checker troubleshoot
+If when you submit a solution it keeps turning with no result inside after a minute, there is a problem with your checker.
+Try fixing compile errors or time limits with the checker.